canjs/canjs/guides/setup.md

 At the bottom of the page, click the download button.
 You'll be promoted to download a file called *can.custom.js*.
 Save that file to your local machine.

-You can access the custom download page here: [Custom downloader](http://canjs.com/download.html)
+You can access the custom download page here: <a href="http://canjs.com/download.html" target="_blank">Custom downloader</a>

 There is one additional file we need, which we won't download.
 This file is special.
 You normally wouldn't want it to be a part of your final application,